asmaaraafat27/BACKEND-LearningJourney/README.md

 - Describe how modern software teams collaborate and work on the same codebase.
 - List different version control systems and methodologies.
 - Illustrate a standard software development workflow.
+####  Week2:
+- Describe how the command line is and how it is used.
+- Practice traversing your hard drive via the command line.
+- Create, rename and delete files and folders on your hard drive using Unix commands.
+- Use pipes and redirection.